How will we investigate the genetics of eating disorders?

 DNA-testing-2

-If you are interested in being a possible participant in future projects, please use the link above to provide your details.
+If you are interested in being a participant, please use the link above to provide your details and we will email you when we re-open our survey on eating disorders.